Aadhaar Act, 2016: Reactions

 Nandan Nilekani, the former chairman of UIDAI, welcomed the bill.
 He used Clarke's third law to describe the project.
 He also said that this technology will allow India to develop into a modern welfare state.
 He argued that this technology will give Indian residents a secure digital ID to access the internet and prevent "digital colonization" by foreign firms.
 He also said that this will check wastage of public funds, corruption, fake degrees and improve matching of jobs to employees in the labour market.

 Jean Drèze, development economist, said that the bill was designed to evade Supreme Court orders restricting the usage of Aadhaar.
 He also said that bill was presented as a money bill to prevent debate.
 He argued that despite declaring it voluntary the government had created practical compulsions for enrolment, and an intervention of the Supreme Court was need to end the "doublespeak".

 Supreme Court Observation

-SC has orally observed that Aadhaar cannot be made mandatory for availing welfare schemes.
+SC has orally observed that Aadhaar cannot be made mandatory for availing of welfare schemes.

-The Center has declared that Aadhaar card will be mandatory for opening new bank accounts and for transactions above Rs.
+The centre has declared that Aadhaar card will be mandatory for opening new bank accounts and for transactions above Rs.
 50,000.
-All existing account holders will also have to submit their Aadhaar details by December 31, 2017, failing which accounts will be deemed invalid.
+All existing account holders will also have to submit their Aadhaar details by 31 December 2017, failing which accounts will be deemed invalid.